carrier-io/carrier-io.github.io/_posts/2023-07-28-carrier-configure-comparison-backend.md

    - **Build Status**
    ![Build Status](/assets/posts_img/success_builds.png)

 > Congratulations!
-You have successfully configured comparison.
+You have successfully configured the comparison.
 It will help you effectively compare test results with baselines and thresholds, ensuring your application meets the desired performance standards and SLAs.
 {: .prompt-info }